siberianfox/tinygwiki/TinyG-Boot-Loader.md

  * BODLVL = 1v6
  * Leave the lock bits alone for now

 **Step 4**.
-Use xboot-boot.hex for programming.
-Do not use xboot.hex as it's org'ed in the wrong place (0 instead of 0x30000)
+Use xboot.hex for programming.
+Do not use xboot-boot.hex as it's org'ed in the wrong place (0 instead of 0x30000).
+You'll also need to specify "Erase Flash Before programming" or it won't verify.
+[screen capture of device programming here"

 ## Compiling the Boot Loader for TinyG
 Use these instructions if you want to change the xboot-boot.hex file.
 If all you want to do is flash it onto TinyG see the previous section.